American Express® Business Gold Card review: A highflying card for day-to-day business expenses

 - U.S. shipping costs.

-- U.S. computer software, hardware and cloud data made directly from select providers.
+- U.S. computer software, hardware and cloud data purchases made directly from select providers.

 You’ll retroactively earn 4X points on those two spending categories up until you pass $150,000 in combined bonus category purchases for that calendar year.
 Afterward, you’ll earn only 1X points on those purchases.
 Fortunately, all other purchases that don’t qualify for 4X rewards will still earn 1X points.